johnlafata/johnlafata.github.io/doc/devops/DEVOPS_CROSSPLANE_CONTROL_PLANE.md

 Crossplane is a Kubernetes add-on that allows you to manage cloud infrastructure using Kubernetes.

-I'm going to create a control plane on [minikube](../../infrastructure/k8s/minikube/gettingStarted-minikube.md) to start but migrate the control plane to a cloud provider when I am ready to scale it up.
+I'm going to create a control plane on [minikube](../../infrastructure/k8s/minikube/gettingStarted-minikube.md) to start, but intend to migrate the control plane to a cloud provider when I am ready to scale it up.

 I want to be able to create test accounts automatically for development and demo environments and destroy them when I'm done with them.